bttcprotocol/bttc-doc/docs/mapping.md

 ### Prerequisites

-You can deploy mintable tokens on BTTC, or you can automatically deploy mintable token contracts on BTTC by submitting a mapping request.
+You must deploy mintable tokens on BTTC and submit a mapping request by mail to establish a token mapping relationship.

 If you plan to deploy the contract yourself, here are some contract code examples.
 You can make changes to these examples, but you must ensure that the contract uses the functions of `deposit`, `withdrawTo`, and `mint`.